sjanhunen/dokimazo/papers/one-question.rst

 .. sidebar:: Main Points

-   - The focal point of the ministry of Jesus was the heart.
+   - The focal point of the ministry of Jesus was the heart for it is the source out from which everything flows
-   - The greatest commandment illustrates this:
+   - True faith (as opposed to religion or reason) is always from the heart

-     - What we focus on is where our treasure is
+If we are going to truly appreciate the greatest commandment, we need to understand the words used.
+What are the key words?
+Christ said we are to love God with all of our "heart", "soul", "mind", and "strength".

-     - What we talk about flows directly out of our heart
+First and foremost, there is the word love.
+This is the word `agape`, the word that is used to describe God's sacrificial, giving love.
+The love that led the Father to give His only begotten Son for the world.
+So when we love God, we give our heart, our soul, our mind, and our strength to Him.

-   - True faith (as opposed to religion or reason) is always about the heart
+An important thing to keep in mind is the fact that when Christ uses these words, He's actually quoting from the Old Testament.
+The parallel passage is found in Deut 6:5

-What does it mean to love God with all of your heart and soul and mind and strength?
+   And thou shalt love the LORD thy God with all thine heart, and with all thy soul, and with all thy might.

-To really understand the greatest commandment, we need to understand the words used.
+The phrase "heart and soul" is used numerous times throughout Deut.
+It really suggests that those two words really were used to describe the complete person.

 It's significant that "heart" and "soul" are two of the three words used in Deuteronomy, because they can be easily misunderstood.
 Mainstream use today is almost backwards from the Hebrew view of these.